mmurnaneGitHub/WAB_Mailing-Labels/README.md

  ==================== FUTURE ENHANCEMENTS ====================
  - Remove blank line in spreadsheet for first record.
  - Try to get task without using index number - Widget.js, _MailingLabels_findIndex, line ~1182.
- - Rename widget and update app config.json or test if all other ESRI query widget files are compatible.
+ - Future updates: Test if all other ESRI Query Widget files are compatible.
 Folder currently has over 140 files.